tomasaschan/bari-montecarlo/README.md

 ### Program output

-The program outputs some diagnostic data to `stdout`, which is by default redirected to a file called `simulation.out`.
-When opened in a text editor, this file contains some information about the run, such as the experimental parameters and the time it took to run the program.

 The data is output to three different files:

 * `eedf.dat` contains data for the electron energy distribution function.
 It has three columns, listing the time, energy and value of the eedf.
-The time is given in seconds, the energy in electronvolts, and the eedf normalized such that its integral is 1 for any given time.
+The time is given in seconds, the energy in eV, and the eedf in eV<sup>-1</sup>.

   The following `Matlab` code plots the eedf at the time 10 ns: